zoltantoth0409/liferay-portal/CONTRIBUTING.markdown

 # Making Changes

-When making changes, it’s best to start off by creating a ticket in JIRA and referencing the ticket number from within any commits and pull requests.
+When making changes, it's best to start off by creating a ticket in JIRA and referencing the ticket number from within any commits and pull requests.

 ## JIRA